prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/cpu.md

       </div>
   </div>
 </section>

+Taking the number one spot on not just our list, but on benchmarks globally as well, this processor has no competitors really anywhere!

 The 9900KF’s 8 cores and 16 threads have a 3.6GHz base clock and amazing 5GHz [boost clock turbo](https://www.bhphotovideo.com/explora/computers/tips-and-solutions/boost-processors){: target="_blank"}.